How to start

 What's next

-That's it-three easy steps and now you have a simple tool for visualizing and managing your workflow.
-You can start working with your tasks or dive deeper into the JavaScript Kanban features.
+That’s it—just three easy steps and the Kanban board is ready for action.
+You can start managing your tasks or dive deeper into what JavaScript Kanban has to offer.